Broadly stated, my research interests are to understand how the environment controls

 fish exercise and metabolic performance as indicators of how well fish can potentially

-do in an environment (fitness parameters).
-My current research is following three
+do in an environment.
+My current research at Towson is following three separate paths

-separate paths to continue to understand how fish fare in altered environments.
-One
+to continue to understand how fish fare in altered environments.
+One direction looks

-direction looks at hypoxia tolerance in European sea bass and striped bass, whether
+at hypoxia tolerance in striped bass white perch and European sea bass and whether

-ability to tolerate hypoxia is a fitness parameter and how it interfaces with other
+the ability to tolerate hypoxia is determined by or trades off with other physiological

 Nelson, J.A. and Val, A. (2016).
 From the equator to the poles, a physiology section perspective